Explore health content from A to Z.

 Follow any special instructions you were given.
 If you feel pain, stop the exercise.
 If the pain continues after stopping, call your doctor or physical therapist.

 Start pendulum exercises with your affected arm as soon as directed by your doctor:

 Lean over with your good arm supported on a table or chair.

 Relax the arm on the painful side, letting it hang straight down.

-Slowly begin to swing the relaxed arm.
+Slowly begin to swing the relaxed arm by moving your body.
 Move it in a circle, then reverse the direction.
 Next, move the arm backward and forward.
 Finally, move it side to side.

-Do the exercise 3 times a day, for 5-10 minutes each time or as directed by your doctor.
+Do the exercise 3 times a day, for 5 to 10 minutes each time or as directed by your doctor.
 Change the direction of your movement after 1 minute of motion.

 Wear your sling as directed.